Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 # Profile 1: CMAF Ingest General Considerations # {#profile_1_general}

-The first profile assumes ingest to an active media processing entity,
+The fmp4 or CMAF ingest assumes ingest to an active media processing entity,
 from one or more [=ingest source=], ingesting one or more
 types of media streams.
 This advances over the ingest
 part of the smooth ingest protocol [=MS-SSTR=] by only using